John Cena announces WWE retirement

 On Saturday at WWE’s Cash within the Financial institution in Toronto, Cena made a shock look to share his retirement from in-ring competitors.

 “Why am I right here?
-Tonight, I formally announce my retirement from the WWE,” he stated.
+Tonight, I formally announce my retirement from the WWE,” he mentioned.

-Cena stated his final WrestleMania might be in 2025 in Las Vegas.
+Cena mentioned his final WrestleMania can be in 2025 in Las Vegas.

-“Thanks a lot for letting me play in the home that you simply constructed for therefore a few years,” he stated.
+“Thanks a lot for letting me play in the home that you just constructed for thus a few years,” he mentioned.

-WWE shared a video of Cena’s retirement announcement on X, previously often called Twitter.
+WWE shared a video of Cena’s retirement announcement on X, previously often known as Twitter.

-In a press convention, Cena stated a farewell tour will begin subsequent January and run by means of December.
+In a press convention, Cena mentioned a farewell tour will begin subsequent January and run by way of December.

 Cena signed with WWE in 2001.